SchmidtPaul/CitaviR/README.md

 One way of identifying *obvious duplicates* is via `CitaviR::find_obvious_dups()`.
-In short, it first creates a `clean_title` by combining each reference’s **Title** and **Year** into a simplified string.
-This simplification *e.g.* ignores upper- and lowercase, removes special characters and removes unnecessary spaces.
-If two references have the same `clean_title`, then they are identified as *obvious duplicates*.
+In short, it first creates a `clean_title` by combining each reference’s `Title` and `Year` into a simplified string.
+This simplification *e.g.* converts to all-lowercase, removes special characters and removes unnecessary spaces.
+If two references have the same `clean_title`, they are identified as *obvious duplicates*.
 In this example, two references were indeed identified as *obvious duplicates*:

 ``` r
 CitDat[, c("Title", "Year", "clean_title", "clean_title_id", "has_obv_dup", "obv_dup_id")]